After a forgettable performance at center against Montreal on Saturday, Tyler Seguin is headed back to the wing.

 He was yanked from center duties and put in a line with Brad Marchand-Rich Peverley and, on Monday, will skate with Chris Kelly and Daniel Paille.

-“I think I’ve given more compliments to [Patrice Bergeron] in the last couple of days than I have all year,” Seguin told CSNNE.
-“It definitely gives you more appreciation for how hard he works and the little things that he does at his position.”
+“I think I’ve given more compliments to [Seguin told CSNNE.
+“It definitely gives you more appreciation for how hard he works and the little things that he does at his position.”] in the last couple of days than I have all year,”

 The Bruins lost Bergeron to a concussion during last week’s 3-2 win over Ottawa.
 The reigning Selke winner was hit by Colin Greening in the second period and didn’t return, and has proceeded to miss Boston’s last two games.

 The loss has caused a major shakeup in Boston’s forward group, as Bergeron’s visiton, two-way game and faceoff prowess are extremely vital to the unit’s success.
 Without him, Boston gets noticeably thin down the middle after David Krejci.

 Peverley and Kelly are having down years and Gregory Campbell is a checking center.
 The hope now is that one of the aforementioned two can find their games, and the club is probably looking at Kelly to be the one to do it.

 He scored a career-high 20 goals and 39 points last year, but is coming off a broken tibia that sidelined him for nearly a month.